Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/opc_cable_assembly.md

-# OPC cable assembly guide
+# Assembly of the OPC cable

 --TODO IMAGE_OPC_CABLE_OVERVIEW